Friday, April 13, 2012

 The Avengers was created by Stan Lee and Jack Kirby.
 Captain America was created by

 Kirby and Joe Simon.
-Iron Man is credited to Lee, Don Heck and Larry Leiber as well as Kirby.
+Iron Man is credited to Lee, Don Heck and Larry Lieber as well as Kirby.

 Here’s a very nice written piece by Neal Kirby on watching his Dad working at the drawing board as a kid.